GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/9-summary-resources.md

 - Explain the benefits of using types in functions.
 - Write functions that have required, optional, default, and rest parameters.
-- Define function types using type aliases and interfaces.
+- Define function types using type aliases or interfaces.

 ## Resources